 I Am Not Myself These Days by Josh Kilmer-Purcell (Nonfiction; Memoir)

 For those looking for a (slightly) lighter read, Josh Kilmer-Purcell’s I Am Not Myself These Days offers a witty, glittery, yet equally unflinching take on a cross-section of gay life in New York City.
-Firmly rooted in the drag scene of the 1990s, well before RuPaul’s Drag Race mainstreamed drag culture, Kilmer-Purcell’s memoir recounts the precarious, vodka-fueled balance between his days as an art director and nights as the drag queen Aquadisiac, as well as his tumultuous relationship with his high-end-escort boyfriend Jack.
+Firmly rooted in the drag scene of the 1990s, well before RuPaul’s Drag Race mainstreamed drag culture, Kilmer-Purcell’s memoir recounts the precarious, vodka-fueled balance between his days as an art director and his nights as the drag queen Aquadisiac, as well as his tumultuous relationship with his boyfriend, Jack, who is also a high-end escort.
 The narrative is thoroughly a trainwreck-you-can’t-look-away-from, laced with sharp spikes of humor in moments both absurd and heartbreaking, but at its core it is a moving and thoughtful piece on love, addiction, and adulting.
 Also, he wears goldfish in a plastic bra.
 It’s as tragic as it is fabulous.

 Check, Please! by Ngozi Ukazu (Web Comic)